Particular/docs.particular.net/nservicebus/dependency-injection/index_ownership_core_[7.2,).partial.md

 In *externally managed* mode, NServiceBus registers its components in the container but does not own the container's lifecycle.
 The container is provided by the user in two phases, one for registration (`IConfigureComponents`) and one for resolution (`IBuilder`).

-During the registration phase an instance of `IConfigureComponents` is passed to the `EndpointWithExternallyManagedContainer.Create` method.
+During the registration phase, an instance of `IConfigureComponents` is passed to the `EndpointWithExternallyManagedContainer.Create` method.
 For example, for Autofac's `ContainerBuilder`, this is the phase during which its type registration methods would be called.

 snippet: ExternalPrepare

 Later, during the resolution phase, the `Start` method requires an instance of `IBuilder`.
-At this stage the container has already been initialized will all its registrations.
+At this stage, the container has already been initialized with all its registrations.
 For example, for Autofac's `ContainerBuilder`, this is the phase during which its `Build` method would be called.

 snippet: ExternalStart